 Elaine has experience managing combined Aboriginal and historical archaeological excavation programs in NSW, and over time has developed excellent relationships with local Aboriginal community groups.
 She specialises in geoarchaeological analysis and interpretation of site formation processes, particularly of Aboriginal sites and cultural landscapes.
 She is interested in understanding human-environmental interactions in the past and in identifying processes which may have over time impacted on Aboriginal Places and sites.

 She also has experience directing large scale excavations of urban settlements and early European ephemeral sites such as homesteads and market gardens.
 In a consulting capacity, Elaine is accredited to work in the rail corridor, and has experience monitoring and excavating safely around live rail traffic.
 Elaine is passionate about her work in the cultural heritage sector and aims to help conserve and protect Indigenous and historical sites through the securing of grants and funding, and through the development of inclusive and sustainable conservation management plans for Aboriginal community groups and historical societies.

-Senior Archaeologist, Stone Artefact Analysis
+Principal Archaeologist, Stone Artefact Analysis

 (BA Hons.
 Archaeology, University of Queensland)

 Julian has worked as an archaeologist since 2006 and has been involved in a variety of projects that span both Aboriginal and historical archaeology and holds a Bachelor of Arts Honours degree in Archaeology from The University of Queensland.
 Julian has extensive experience producing Aboriginal archaeological assessments, and due diligence reports requiring project management, extensive research, report writing, Aboriginal community liaison, and personnel and fieldwork management.